 There are a few decent free VPN providers out there, but it’s important to understand their limitations in terms of both security and privacy.

-To put it bluntly, no-fee VPNs aren’t as secure as the best VPNs.
+To put it bluntly, no-fee VPNs aren’t as secure as the paid options.
 There are a number of features that help make a VPN provider safe and secure and, while there are occasional exceptions, you’re unlikely to find a no-fee VPN that ticks all the boxes.
 Here’s where things can go wrong:

 No choice of server or location